nyp-sit/sdaai/onboard.md

 Question: Where can I find the information pertaining to the NYP Email Account?
 - You should receive an email sent with the subject "Your NYP AAD Account" from the sender "notification@nyp.edu.sg".

+## Course Communication
+Question: How will the communication be done for the course that I have signed up?
+- All email reminders will be sent to your personal email address (registered in STEP via https://stms.polite.edu.sg/identity).
+Notification and announcement can also be seen when you login to STEP.
+- **IMPORTANT**: Check your personal email and the individual learning unit/module announcements in POLITEMall regularly!

 ## Laboratory PC Access

+### LA01
+Question: I cannot login to the Lap PC.
+What should I do?
+- Please use your NYP email account credential to login the PCs in the laboratory.
+If you have forgotten your password, you can reset it here: Microsoft Online Password Reset via https://passwordreset.microsoftonline.com/.
+- For any assistance, please contact the SIT IT Helpdesk at BLK L, Level 4 Service Desk or email to nyp-sit-helpdesk@nyp.edu.sg

 ## Student Card